alexmacarthur/graphql-quest/README.md

 ## POST vs. GET

 By default, requests are sent via `POST`, and the query & variables are sent along with the request body.
 If you'd like to send them via `GET`, set the `method` parameter accordingly.
-Instead, the query and variables will be parsed and attached as query string parameters to the endpoint, preserving any parameters that might already be attached.
+Instead, the query and variables will be parsed and attached as query string parameters to the endpoint, preserving any parameters that might already be set on the URL.

 ```js
 import { quest, QuestClient } from "graphql-quest";